thomas-compagnoni/iOthello/README.md

   \end{array}\right]
 $$

 - The inputs for our machine learning model are now ready.
-Each column is a features, each row is a sample.
+Each column is a feature, each row is a sample.

 <ins>Remember:</ins> For each move we are building a different model.